-While some osteopaths exclusively use hands on, or manual therapy techniques with their patients, many osteopaths also use a variety of needling techniques.
-Some of these techniques include myofascial dry needling, trigger point needling and acupuncture.
+While some osteopaths exclusively use hands on, or manual therapy techniques with their patients, our osteopaths also use a variety of dry needling techniques.
+Some of these techniques include Integrated Myofascial Dry Needling.

-Needling practices are undertaken by a wide range of health professionals including osteopaths, physiotherapists, chiropractors, acupuncturists, medical practitioners and others.
-Caitlin has trained in Myofascial Dry Needling and obtained qualifications for practicing this form of treatment.
+Caitlin has trained in Integrated Myofascial Dry Needling and obtained qualifications for practicing this form of treatment.

-Patients who receive needling during a treatment from an osteopath can expect:
+Patients who receive needling during a treatment can expect:

-- To receive advice and information about alternative treatment options available, ifcontraindications to needling have been identified through a physical assessment
+- To receive advice and information about alternative treatment options available.

 - Information about what to expect after treatment and any symptoms or circumstances where you should contact the osteopath.